tienngm2049/ibm-data-analyst-professional-certificate/README.md

 **IBM Data Analyst Capstone Project**
 - Applied acquired proficiencies to a real-world project, showcasing effective data analysis and visualization skills.
 - [Course 9 Certificate](https://www.coursera.org/account/accomplishments/records/QHBZ9Z6TXKSL)

-Your journey through this professional certificate has equipped you with robust skills, enabling you to excel in the realm of data analysis and data-driven decision-making.